ronanguilloux/SilexMarkdown/resources/markdown/0-README.md

 All markdown files in the `./resource` directory are displayed as links in the navigation bar above (all demo files texts come from [Cupcake Ipsum][c]).

+[Markdown philosophy reminder](http://daringfireball.net/projects/markdown/syntax#philosophy): "A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions."

+Anyway, you can mix html, inline-css (even if it's bad) & markdown between html tags, using a `markdon="1"` html attribute (see muffin.md page in this demo).

 The website uses the lastest version of [Twitter Bootrap][b].

 The `/resources` directory contains various markdown files, prefixed with a ordered number: